 - High starting currents

 - Poor power factor

-To improve the starting torque, external resistors are used.
-This external resistor also limits the starting current drawn by the motor at the time of starting.
-Hence power factor improves.
-By seeing above points, we can conclude that “due to provision of extra resistor, Wound Type Rotor or Slip Ring Type Rotor type of induction motor has good stating performance but poor running performance “
+By seeing the above points, we can conclude that “due to the provision of an extra resistor, Wound Type Rotor or Slip Ring Type Rotor type of induction motor has good stating performance but poor running performance “